Contact Info

 Filtering redundant data (or configuring the GNSS output sentences)

 Some GNSS receivers use different sentences to send for instance the position data to the computer.
-To avoid duplicate data, the best is to configure the GNSS receiver to only output the most important sentences like GGA and VTG (starting from Hydromagic version 10, the GST sentence can be utilized as well).
+To avoid duplicate data, it is best to configure the GNSS receiver to only output the most important sentences like GGA and VTG (starting from Hydromagic version 10, the GST sentence can be utilized as well).
 When it is not possible to change the output of the GNSS receiver, use the sentence settings to filter out unwanted duplicates.
 Find some examples of good and bad NMEA0183 outputs below:

 $GPGGA,160359.00,1853.86383519,N,07010.07906236,W,4,11,0.8,212.022,M,-43.831,M,3.0,0000*7A